GAZ Volga

-The Volga (Волга) is an executive car that originated in the Soviet Union to replace the GAZ Pobeda in 1956.
+The GAZ Volga (Волга) is an executive car that originated in the Soviet Union to replace the GAZ Pobeda in 1956.
 Their role in serving the Soviet nomenklatura made them a contemporary cultural icon.
 Several generations of the car have been produced.

 Despite the continuous modernisations, GAZ found it increasingly difficult to keep the ageing design competitive in a market economy.
 GAZ CEO Bo Andersson decided to discontinue the Volga range in 2010.